BASE: A foundation for impact on plastic waste (Part 1/4)

 rePurpose Anmol Kinara recovers ocean-bound plastic waste in Udupi on the Indian coast

-Now you’ve had a quick introduction to projects, here’s an overview of the ‘impact process’.
+Now you’ve had a quick introduction to impact projects, here’s an overview of the ‘impact process’.

 These are the steps that each of rePurpose Global’s plastic recovery impact projects goes through to recover plastic waste and prevent plastic pollution.
 For those who love a technical name, this is known as the OBCIM (Outcomes Based Circularity Implementation Mechanism).